remla25-team18/operation/docs/deployment.md

 - App pods (v1 and v2): Invokes the different versions of app docker images.

 Model Service Layer
-- Model service: Routes the requests to the pods.
+- Model service: Routes the requests to the pod.
-- Model pod: Invokes the different versions of app docker images.
+- Model pod: Invokes the model docker image.

 Monitoring Layer
 - Kubernetes dashboard: Provides an overview of the cluster resources.